WangHelin1997/SpeechTasks/README.md

 ## Continuously Updating!
 I will add new tasks and datasets to this repo continously.

-You are welcome to make comments or email me at <hwang258@jhu.edu>, to point out any unlisted tasks and datasets!
+You are welcome to put an issue or email me at <hwang258@jhu.edu>, to point out any unlisted tasks and datasets!

 ## Tasks